 - They reduce waste and carbon emissions.
 Transportation (the movement of vehicles) is the No. 1 source of greenhouse gas emissions in the United States.
 B Corps are using shared truckload shipping, partnering with responsible shipping companies, and utilizing eco-friendly packaging solutions to lower the environmental risks of moving their products.

 - They identify their goals and report on their progress.
-Each of the B Corps below outline their sustainability goals, establish starting points, and publicly disclose their progress on emissions reduction projects.
+Each of the B Corps below outlines their sustainability goals, establishes starting points, and publicly discloses their progress on emissions reduction projects.
 They’re not afraid of change, and remain open-minded to new technology that will help them carry out their aspirations.

 B Corps use feedback from their stakeholders as a moral compass.
 When a crisis strikes, B Corps lean into their core values for decision-making.
 We’re seeing this with the pandemic.
 As COVID-19 rattles supply chains all over the globe, B Corps are looking to their values for guidance.
 The companies that are upholding their sustainability initiatives are achieving greater resilience in their supply chains.